rsippy/hello-world/R_Sessions/readme.md

 # R References

 R can be a challenge to learn, especially if you've never worked in any programming languages in the past.
-I've linked some references [here](../main/workshop/R_Sessions/References) and below to help you practice and some cheat sheets to help you remember bits of code.
+I've placed some references [here](References/) and below to help you practice and some cheat sheets to help you remember bits of code.

 ## Visualization